 Consider Company Policy

 Some companies are taking Election Day time off as an internal policy.
-One example is job search site Indeed, which has offered a monthly “company holiday” since the start of the pandemic and has made Election Day the November holiday.
+One example is job search site Indeed, which has offered a monthly “company holiday” and has made Election Day the November holiday.
 Beginning in 2021, the company will implement global Election Holidays.

 “We feel that it is important for our employees’ voices to be heard and that they are able to exercise their right to vote,” Indeed Senior Vice President of Human Resources Paul Wolfe said in an email to The Balance.
 “We have always offered flexibility with our employees and the opportunity to step away from the office to vote, but we felt it was important to take it a step further by offering a day off from work.”

 Actions designed to discourage employees from voting or sway their vote are explicitly illegal in many states including Louisiana, North Carolina, and New Jersey.